Mauin/servant/README.md

 - Google Play Services (base) which provides GoogleApiClient

 Due to the Google Play Services dependency also the method count of the library seems quite high.
-However since you will include Google Play Services in your application either way.
+However since you will include Google Play Services in your application either way this does not really affect your method count.
 Servant only relies on the Google Play Services base package to have as little impact as possible.

 In total Servant itself has a method count of below 150 methods.